-This yearlong course is designed to integrate and enforce skills in the areas of reading, reading comprehension, writing, listening, thinking, grammar (usage, mechanics), and appreciation of literature through the theme of Awareness.
+This yearlong course is designed to integrate and enforce standards-based skills in the areas of reading, reading comprehension, writing, listening, thinking, grammar (usage, mechanics), and appreciation of literature through the theme making meaning and using your voice.
 Students will be required to complete several narratives, informational, and argumentative pieces of writing using the workshop model.
 Students will also be assigned shorter pieces of text and novels to read, discuss, and analyze throughout the school year.
 Attention will be given to the development and refinement of text, rhetoric impact on point of view and purpose, and using authoritative sources while integrating information.